Demons registration for 2D empirical wavelet transforms: Empirical wavelet transform

 \subsection{Band-pass empirical wavelets}

 For the study of the numerical behavior of the empirical wavelet transform, it is more convenient to consider band-pass filters.
-Therefore, we propose in this section to define homogeneous or separable 2D wavelet band-pass filters.
-The band-pass wavelet filters proposed in \cite{hurat2020empirical,Gilles2013} relie on the semi-Euclidean distance to the boundaries of the supports, which is equivalent to a discrete mapping.
-In 1D, this wavelet kernel can be adapted to the continuous framework as follows. \begin{Definition}[1D band-pass wavelet] The 1D band-pass wavelet, mostly supported by the segment $\Lambda=[-\frac{1}{2},\frac{1}{2}]$, is defined by, for every $\xi \in \R$,
+Therefore, we propose in this section defining homogeneous or separable 2D wavelet band-pass filters.
+The proposed definition extends the band-pass wavelet filters introduced in~\cite{hurat2020empirical, Gilles2013}, which are based on the semi-Euclidean distance to support boundaries, thus corresponding to a discrete mapping.
+In 1D, the~continuous band-pass wavelet kernel can be defined as follows. \begin{Definition}[1D band-pass wavelet] The 1D band-pass wavelet, mostly supported by the segment $\Lambda=[-\frac{1}{2},\frac{1}{2}]$, is defined by, for every $\xi \in \R$,

 where $0 < \tau < \frac{1}{2}$ is a transition width and $\beta$ is a continuous function on $[0,1]$ such that $\beta(0)=0$, $\beta(1)=1$ and $\beta(x)+\beta(1-x)=1$ for every $x \in [0,1]$. \end{Definition} The function $\beta$ is usually chosen as $\beta(x) = x^4(35-84x+70x^2-20x^3)$.
 The 1D band-pass wavelet can be extended to 2D in a homogeneous or separable way, as proposed in the following definitions.